G-PORTAL/gpcore-cli/README.md

 $ TOKEN=glpat-xxxxxxxxxxxxxxxxxxxxxxxxx ./install.sh
 ```

-To update the too, use the autoupdate command:
+To update the tool itself, use the selfupdate command:

 ```
-$ gpc autoupdate
+$ gpc selfupdate
 ```

 ## Basic usage